 - Interest accrues instantly upon investment, even if your money is in the queue

 - Possible exit depending on demand

-- Super easy to use / set and forget with auto reinvestment
+- Very easy to use / set and forget with auto-reinvestment

 - Lower risk = lower return rates